matthewrwilton/citibank-statement-to-csv/README.md

 ## How it works
 In the root directory of the repository.

-    1. tsc
+    1. Run "npm run-script build" to build the application using webpack.
-    2. webpack
+    2. Open www/index.html in a web browser.

-Open www/index.html in a web browser.
-The application is simply a web page, where you choose a PDF file to convert.
+    3. Choose a PDF file to convert.
 The conversion occurs on the client using pdf.js.

 # Design decisions
 - This is targeted for modern browsers and compiles to ES6.
 No transpiling to ES5.